Cryxion/payment-api/README.md

 - Create payment sessions for various payment providers
 - Handle webhooks for various payment providers
 - Handle payment confirmations for various payment providers
+- Authentication with JWT

 ## TODO

-[ ] - Webhook for each provider
+- [ ]Webhook for each provider
-[ ] - Handle confirmations and deposits for provider
+- [ ]Handle confirmations and deposits for provider
-[ ] - Show payment success/cancel page
+- [ ]Show payment success/cancel page